Ram-N/2019-ICC-worldcup-prediction-contest/README.md

 # 2019 ICC World Cup Prediction Contest

-Welcome to the WC Prediction Contest.
 Can you predict the world cup Qaulifiers, Semifinalists and the Champion?

 # [Entry Form](http://bit.ly/2019_icc_worldcup_predictions)
 To enter your predictions, use the [entry form here](http://bit.ly/2019_icc_worldcup_predictions).
 Read on for the rules.